Accelerating Additive Manufacturing Adoption in India

-The industrial discrete semiconductor market size was valued at USD 8.12 billion in 2025 and is forecast to reach USD 11.12 billion by 2030, advancing at a 6.5% CAGR.
+Industrial discrete semiconductor market size in 2026 is estimated at USD 8.64 billion, growing from 2025 value of USD 8.12 billion with 2031 projections showing USD 11.8 billion, growing at 6.43% CAGR over 2026-2031.
 Rising electrification of factory equipment, expanding deployment of automated production lines, and the rapid build-out of renewable-energy infrastructure have kept demand for high-performance power transistors, ultrafast diodes, and rugged small-signal devices on a steady uptrend.
 Asia-Pacific remained the revenue anchor, thanks to dense manufacturing hubs in China, Japan, and South Korea and a steady flow of state incentives that encourage local sourcing of power-device content.
 Silicon still dominated overall volumes, yet silicon-carbide (SiC) and gallium-nitride (GaN) devices captured most of the incremental value as equipment builders pursued tighter thermal margins and higher switching speeds.
 At the same time, packaging innovation shifted toward integrated power modules that simplify thermal design while lifting power density targets.

 Key Report Takeaways